royalgraphx/DarwinKVM/README.md

 sudo systemctl enable --start libvirtd
 ```

-We will also set the virtual networks to auto start on boot:
+If you did not set up the bridge interface and will be using Virt-Managers default NIC, you will also set the virtual networks to auto-start on boot:

 ```
 sudo virsh net-autostart default
 ```

+Skip this if you did set up the br0 interface.

 <br>
 <h1 align="center">OpenCore Configuration</h1>